farzadafi/MapStruct/README.md

 # MapStruct
-Map struct is a pouplar mapper and it's very fast
+Map struct is a pouplar mapper and it's very fast,view it at https://mapstruct.org/